Your cookie preferences

 Lenders can change the terms of your AIP at application stage, especially if any of your personal circumstances have changed, so it does not guarantee that particular lender will offer you a mortgage.

 Of course, having a mortgage application refused by one lender does not mean that you won’t be able to get one with another.
-A mortgage broker can help you to approach the lender most likely to approve your application first time.
+A mortgage broker can help you to compare your mortgage options and approach the lender most likely to approve your application first time.

-Why might your mortgage offer differ from your decision in principle?
+Why might a mortgage offer differ from your agreement in principle?

-There are a number of reasons this may happen, including, but not limited to:
+There are a number of reasons your mortgage offer might differ from your agreement or decision in principle, including, but not limited to:

 • Your financial circumstances have changed since you applied for the AIP